Skip to main content

 We will never retain data after deletion.

 Deletion is real and verifiable.
-Within 30 days we delete from primaries, replicas, and backups; you receive a cryptographic deletion certificate.
+Within 30 days we delete from primaries, replicas, and backups, and confirm the deletion in writing.
 The only carve-out is statutory billing retention (7 years), which is metadata, not content.

 8. 08